Alternatives for Youth provides community-based substance use and addiction treatment services that engage and mobilize youth and their families

 What do we do?

-Alternatives for Youth (AY) provides substance use and mental health care for children and youth ages 12 – 22 years, and those who care about them.
-The upper end of the age range is flexible up to age 25 to accommodate those individuals whose needs are better suited to a youth service within a harm reduction framework.
+Alternatives for Youth (AY) provides substance use and mental health care for children and youth ages 12 – 25 years, and those who care about them.

 Individualized, client directed treatment is provided to youth to assist them in exploring the underlying reasons for engaging in substance use, in reducing or discontinuing use, relapse prevention and/or referral to residential treatment, and includes comprehensive education about the risks related to youth substance use.
 Parents/caregivers and other family members (as defined by the youth) are encouraged to participate in the youth’s treatment.